TITLE 71: PUBLIC BUILDINGS, FACILITIES AND REAL PROPERTY

 Section 2005.40 Prohibited Activities

-a) No animals, except guide dogs to assist handicapped persons, or dogs utilized by police officers in the performance of their official duties, shall be permitted in the buildings in the Capitol Complex.
+a) No animals, except guide dogs to assist persons with disabilities, or dogs utilized by police officers and firefighters in the performance of their official duties, shall be permitted in the buildings in the Capitol Complex.

-b) No person or organization shall camp, erect a tent, monument (except as authorized by the Secretary of State to commemorate a deceased public official or a historical event), structure, portable toilet, platform, sign, or similar device on the grounds of or within the State Capitol, Visitors' Center, the State Library, the Howlett Building, or the Stratton Building, except as provided in subsection (i) of this Section.
+b) No person or organization shall camp, erect a tent, monument (except as authorized by the Secretary of State to commemorate a deceased public official or a historical event), structure, portable toilet, platform, sign, or similar device on the grounds of or within the State Capitol, Visitors' Center, the State Library, the Howlett Building, or the Stratton Building, except as provided in subsection (i).

 c) No person or organization shall block, obstruct, or impede any doorway, stairway, corridor, or elevator in the Capitol Complex.